-Examples of analyzers featuring flow tracking are DPDK-Stat [10] and FlowMon-DPDK [11].
-Both are limited to hardcoded flow identifications and cannot track more complex protocols.
+Examples of analyzers featuring flow tracking are DPDK-Stat [9] and FlowMon-DPDK [10].
+Both are limited to hard-coded flow identifications and cannot track more complex protocols.
 FlowMon-DPDK's design also prohibits bidirectional tracking of flows, limiting the analyses that can be performed.
 Further, they are limited to a low number of flows, no evaluation is given for more than 200k parallel flows.
 The limiting factor for both flexibility and performance is the custom fixed-size hash table implementation relying on partially offloading hash calculation to the NIC (which has no concept of bidirectional flows or high-level protocols).
 The aim of our implementation is to track several million concurrent flows with arbitrary flow identifiers.
 Moreover, we also provide support for dumping selected flows to disk.

-Security applications such as Bro [12] also implement exhaustive flow tracking, however these have a narrow focus and are typically built to only track and match on header fields.
+Security researchers [11] and applications such as Bro [12] also implement exhaustive flow tracking, however these have a narrow focus and are typically built to only track and match on header fields.
 Bro also leverages tracking of TCP sequence numbers to assert whether flows have been observed in full, or whether packets are missing.
-We extend this approach by providing generic, scriptable flow tracking, permitting arbitrary rules to match and track flows.
+We extend this approach by providing a generic and scriptable flow tracking that permits arbitrary rules to match and track flows.

-Other efforts in this area primarily focus on offline analysis of data streams, for example improved heavy hitter analysis [13].
-These analyses are not fast enough for realtime analysis in bigger networks.
+Other efforts in this area primarily focus on offline anal-

+ysis of data streams, for example improved heavy hitter analysis [13].
+These analyses are not fast enough for real-time analysis in bigger networks.
 These research efforts are orthogonal to our framework.
 Another seemingly similar, but very different scenario is load balancing flows.
 This is typically implemented by hashing over a defined set of protocol fields and distributing flows by hash.
 These techniques can be found all over the protocol stack, from high-level load balancers to low-level bonding of several network links via LACP [14] or ECMP [15].
 However, they cannot keep individual state per flow, they merely use the hash to distribute traffic.